Showing posts with label Stock Market. Show all posts

 In addition, the ancient Chinese elaborated a complex system, and there are actually many other divisions of time, years, months, etc. in the Chinese culture.
 For example, the ten heavenly stems and the twelve earthly branches decide what a year would be like, and that is a 60-year cycle as there are 60 different combinations of one out of the ten heavenly stems with one out of the twelve earthly branches.
 By the way, one combination is called Gengzi, which is supposed to be the year of disasters and conflicts; the latest Gengzi year was 2020.

-Samuel Benner was a prosperous American farmer wiped out financially by the 1873 panic and a hog cholera epidemic.
-In retirement, he set about to establish the causes and timing of fluctuations in the economy.
+Samuel Benner was a prosperous American farmer who was wiped out financially by the 1873 panic and a hog cholera epidemic.
+In retirement, he set out to establish the causes and timing of fluctuations in the economy.

 Benner's cycle projections align with the latest analysis of the "Foundation for the Study of Cycles" and are pointing to a major stock market low in the US in 2023.
 David Hickson's Hurst cycle analysis projects this low to March of 2023 and Martin Armstrong to April 11, 2023 (Tue).

-Apparently, the diagram was compiled by George Tritch in 1872, but was not attributed to
+The diagram was apparently compiled by George Tritch in 1872, but Samuel Benner did not attribute it to him in 1875.

 Friday, April 13, 2018